synchroslap/CapperGUI/README.md

 Export TOML will prompt you to save a TOML file with your current settings.
 You can use this if you want to save your settings or want to modify your current settings with the optional specifications I haven't implemented in the GUI.

+Import TOML will let you load back your TOML file settings.
+Basically everything except for the actual caption text itself.

+Generate creates the caption